openshift/hypershift/docs/content/how-to/aws/index.md

         end
     end
 ```

-> Legend:
->
+!!! note "Legend"
-> - Cyan: Provider agnostic OCP objects.
+    - **Cyan:** Provider agnostic OCP objects.

 The CLI will create 2 deployments:

 - **ExternalDNS**: the external-dns pod creates the DNSs entries within the Cloud Provider (Route 53).
 It will try to create entries into the domain/subdomain set in the install command.
 - **Operator**: Stands for Hypershift Operator and it has some controllers inside which manages the HostedClusters and NodePools created in the cluster's namespace.

+!!! info
-> **NOTE:** Regardless of whether you use the External DNS feature or not, as mentioned earlier, you need an already registered (or at least delegated) DNS domain in *Route 53*.
+    Regardless of whether you use the External DNS feature or not, as mentioned earlier, you need an already registered (or at least delegated) DNS domain in *Route 53*.
 This is where the public records are created to allow external access

 ### HostedCluster